gao-hongnan/omniverse/_sources/computer_science/type_theory/04-generics.md

         return self.second
 ```

-This class can be used, for instance, in a function that returns two int values.
+Such a class is ideal for use cases like a function that needs to return a pair
-What the author mentioned here is trying to say is this `IntPair` works well
-with a function such as `find_min_max` below, but what if `find_min_max` wants
-to find the min and max of `float` too?
+of integers, exemplified by a hypothetical `find_min_max` function that
+determines the minimum and maximum values in an array of integers.
+However, this
+raises a question: what if the need arises to identify the minimum and maximum
+in an array of floats?

 ```{code-cell} ipython3
 def find_min_max(array: List[int]) -> IntPair: